 - Hanamaru Kindergarten's 10th episode had a horror-style ending which used this trope, among others.

-- Axis Powers Hetalia: Belarus has done this to her brother Russia once by ripping out the door handle.
+- Hetalia: Axis Powers: Belarus has done this to her brother Russia once by ripping out the door handle.

 - Friday the 13th - This trope is used in every movie, usually against the Final Girl.
 A machete against a closet door in the first film, a pitchfork against a kitchen door and a pickaxe against a shrine door in Part 2, a regular axe against a closet door in Part III, an axe that goes through the door and into someone's torso in The Final Chapter, et cetera.